webknit/Base/README.md

 The partials directory is where most of the CSS is constructed.
 Plan ahead and think how to structure these.

 - _reset.scss - Reset, including HTML5
+- _vendor.scss - The vendor directory is for third-party CSS
 - _base.scss - All the base elements, HTML, body, container, headers, links, img, blockquote etc
 - _buttons.scss - Button styles
 - _forms.scss - Form styles